Quick Answer

 Does data broker opt-out actually work?
 It works in a limited sense: most major brokers do process approved requests and suppress listings.
 The limitation is scope.
 A single opt-out does not remove you from every broker, and reappearance over time is common as brokers re-collect data from ongoing sources.

-Is data broker removal permanent?
-No. Suppression can lapse when new data triggers re-ingestion.
+Does data broker opt-out last forever?
+No. Suppression may lapse when new data triggers re-ingestion.
 This is why periodic rechecking is recommended.
-A removed listing may reappear months later if new public records, address changes, or commercial transactions feed the broker's data collection process.
+A suppressed listing may reappear months later if new public records, address changes, or commercial transactions feed the broker's data collection process.

 Do I need to opt out of every broker separately?
 Generally yes.
 There is no single central opt-out that propagates across all brokers simultaneously.
 Each broker maintains its own database and processes requests independently.
 Starting with the brokers where your information is most visible is a practical approach.

 Is broker opt-out the same as a credit report dispute?
 No. Disputing information on a credit report is a separate process governed by the FCRA and conducted through licensed consumer reporting agencies.
-Broker opt-out is a voluntary privacy request with no statutory dispute right attached.
+Broker opt-out is a voluntary privacy request with no statutory dispute right attached at the federal level.
 The two processes serve different purposes and involve different data systems.
 For more on that distinction, see what is the FCRA.

 What should I save after submitting an opt-out request?
-Save the confirmation email or number, the date submitted, the broker name, and the URL of the listing you requested removal of.
-This gives you the information needed to follow up if the request does not process, and to verify whether a listing has reappeared when you recheck.
+Save the confirmation email or number, the date submitted, the broker name, the email address you used, and the URL of the listing you requested removal of.
+A screenshot of the confirmation page adds a useful backup.
+This gives you the documentation needed to follow up if the request does not process, and to verify whether a listing has reappeared when you recheck.

 Transparency Notes

-Lookup Plainly describes general data broker mechanics and opt-out processes for educational purposes.
+Lookup Plainly publishes general data broker mechanics and opt-out processes for educational purposes.
+We can be reached at contact@lookupplainly.com.
+We are not a government agency, not a consumer reporting agency, and not a law firm.
 We do not operate a removal service.
 We do not charge for suppression assistance.
-We do not promise permanent deletion from any database.
+We do not promise removal from any database, partial or otherwise, and we do not promise that any listing will remain suppressed after removal.

 The guidance on this page reflects general consumer education.
-Specific broker processes, interfaces, and timelines change, so always verify current steps on each broker's official site before submitting a request.
-For our privacy practices, see the privacy policy on Lookup Plainly when that trust page is published.
+Specific broker processes, interfaces, and timelines change.
+Always verify current steps on each broker's official site before submitting a request.